Split PDF into separate files.

 Common reasons to split a PDF

-Splitting is useful in a wide range of situations.
 Legal professionals often receive large document bundles and need to extract specific exhibits or sections.
-Academics may want to pull out individual chapters from a combined thesis or paper.
-Teachers frequently need to distribute selected pages from a larger resource.
-Designers split multi-page decks to share individual slides as standalone files.
+Academics pull out individual chapters from a combined thesis.
+Teachers distribute selected pages from a larger resource.
+Designers split multi-page decks to share individual slides.
+In business, splitting separates invoices from statements, extracts signature pages, or distributes only the relevant portion of a contract.

 Privacy and how it works

-When you drop a PDF onto Foliopress, your browser reads it using the standard File API — a local memory operation that involves no network activity.
+When you drop a PDF onto Hoja, your browser reads it using the standard File API — a local memory operation with no network activity.
 The splitting logic runs using pdf-lib, a JavaScript PDF engine that executes entirely within your browser tab.
-The output files are generated in memory and offered as downloads via local object URLs.
+Output files are generated in memory and offered as downloads via local object URLs.
 Nothing is transmitted to a server at any point.
-There are no file size limits imposed by server infrastructure, no queues, and no data retention concerns.

 — FAQ